Diamante-Smith/osticket-prereqs/README.md

 - Type and open up "Internet Information Services (IIS) Manager, remember to run as an administrator

-- right-click on "osticket-vm", then click on "Stop" -> wait for it to stop then right-click on it again and press "Start" for it to begin
+- right-click on "osticket-vm", then click on "Stop" -> wait for it to stop, then right-click on it again and press "Start" for it to begin

 <br>